FPMedia/codecapsules-docs/docs/tutorials/build-image-text-overlay.md

 ## Deploy to Code Capsules

 The final step is to deploy our app.
 Log into your Code Capsules account and link your remote GitHub repository to Code Capsules.
-Create a Backend Capsule and deploy the app there.
-You can follow this [deployment guide](https://codecapsules.io/docs/deployment/how-to-deploy-flask-application-to-production/) to see how to do this in greater detail.
+Create a Redis Database Capsule and a Backend Capsule and bind the two together after deploying your app.
+You can follow this [deployment guide](https://codecapsules.io/docs/deployment/how-to-deploy-flask-application-to-production/) to see how to do so in greater detail.

 That’s it!
 Your "Image Editing" app should be live and fully functional now.